-Although the Moroccan Government is working hard to improve literacy and promote professional development through the National Initiative for Human Development (NIHD), a large portion of children and adults are not given the opportunity to learn a second language to improve future employment prospects.
-Volunteers on the Teaching English or Teaching French project are placed in local community centers that provide free or very low cost language classes to members of the local community.
-Volunteers can teach children, teenagers or adults, depending on the center in which in which they are placed.
+Although the Moroccan Government is working hard to improve literacy and promote professional development through the National Initiative for Human Development (NIHD), a large percentage of Moroccan children and teenagers are not given the chance to acquire marketable skills.
+These young Moroccans are aware that speaking a second language will enable them to further their education and integrate well into the job market.
+Volunteers on the Teaching English project are placed in local community centers that provide free or very low cost language classes to members of the local community.
+Volunteers can teach children, teenagers or adults, depending on the center in which they are placed.
 These centers often lack structure and organization which requires volunteers to be adaptable and use their initiative to be effective in their placements.
 Volunteers assist the staff at these centers by running intensive language classes, providing tutoring for school exams, helping with homework, and organizing educational games and activities.
 Often volunteers will run classes in tandem with another international volunteer.
-When applying for this project, volunteers need to choose either Teaching English or Teaching French.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 However, we encourage volunteers to come prepared by completing some relevant training.
 Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification.

 Volunteers on the Childcare project work with children from disadvantaged neighbourhoods through organizing and engaging in activities to entertain the children and help develop their cognitive skills.
 Volunteers have the opportunity to work alongside local staff to design daily activities for the children, incorporating teaching Basic English, physical development activities (music and dance, theatre, toys and games), and arts and craft (painting and drawing).
 The aim of this project is for volunteers to provide underprivileged children in Marrakech with new, enriching and exciting activities.